betterscientificsoftware/bssw.io/Articles/Blog/2021-07-BSSwFellows21.md

 </div>

 <div class='short_bio'>
-[Cindy](https://web.cs.ucdavis.edu/~rubio/) is an Associate Professor of Computer Science at the University of California, Davis.
+<a href"https://web.cs.ucdavis.edu/~rubio/">Cindy</a> is an Associate Professor of Computer Science at the University of California, Davis.
 Her research spans the areas of Programming Languages, Software Engineering and High-Performance Computing, with a focus on program analysis for automated bug finding and program optimization.
 She is particularly interested in the reliability and performance of systems software and scientific applications.
 Cindy is a recipient of a DOE Early Career Award 2019 and an NSF CAREER Award 2018.
 </div>
 </div>